-The last edition of the Putnam Exam was held on Saturday, December 3, 2016.
+One of the recent editions of the Putnam Exam was held on Saturday, December 3, 2016.
 At Fresno State, ten undergraduate students and one high school student participated in the exam.
-Juhoon Chung will receive $200 as first price with a score of 20 points.
-Andres Zumba scored 3, John Fausone scored 2 and Olivia Krohn scored 1.
+Juhoon Chung received $200 as first price with a score of 20 points.
+Andres Zumba scored 3, John Fausone scored 2, and Olivia Krohn scored 1.
 These scores are quite impressive since 4164 students participated in the Putnam Exam in the United States and Canada and the overall median score was 1.
 Juhoon Chung ranked 733rd.

 The Department of Mathematics wants to congratulate all participants of this prestigious contest.